fuzziqersoftware/resource_dasm/README.md

 ### Usage for QTMA-based (Tune) Classic Mac OS games

-smssynth can also disassemble and play `Tune` resources from games that use QTMA.
+smssynth can also disassemble and play `Tune` resources from games that use QTMA, as well as QuickTime files that contain sequenced music.
 To play these sequences, you'll have to first get the necessary set of instruments (`ssai` resources); this can come from the QuickTime™ Musical Instruments extension, from the game itself, or both.
 After extracting the instruments, get the `Tune` resources from the game, and use `--quicktime-environment` to load them with smssynth.
 Unlike the MIDI environment, there is no index file; smssynth will load all .ssai and .tune files in the given directory.

 For Harry the Handsome Executive, for example, you could do the following:
-1. Extract instruments from QuickTime: `resource_dasm "QuickTime™ Musical Instruments" ./harry_qt_env --target=ssai --save-raw`
+1. Extract instruments from QuickTime: `resource_dasm "QuickTime™ Musical Instruments" ./my_qt_env --target=ssai --save-raw`
-2. Extract instruments from the game: `resource_dasm "Harry Instruments" ./harry_qt_env --target=ssai --save-raw`
+2. Extract instruments from the game: `resource_dasm "Harry Instruments" ./my_qt_env --target=ssai --save-raw`
-3. Extract songs from the game: `resource_dasm "Harry Music" ./harry_qt_env --target=Tune --save-raw`
+3. Extract songs from the game: `resource_dasm "Harry Music" ./my_qt_env --target=Tune --save-raw`

+For other games that use QuickTime containers (moov resources), extract the moov resource to a file with extension .moov, then put the data segment in a file with the same name but with the .mdat extension.
+Usually this mdat file should be the data fork of the file that the moov resource came from.
+Some moovs contain the data in the moov resource itself and don't need a .mdat file.

-After the environment is set up, you can use `smssynth --quicktime-environment=harry_qt_env ...` to list sequences, disassemble sequences, play sequences, etc.
+After the environment is set up, you can use e.g. `smssynth --quicktime-environment=my_qt_env ...` to list sequences, disassemble sequences, play sequences, etc.

 ### Compatibility

 I've tested smssynth with the following GameCube games that use JAudio/BMS and assigned an approximate correctness value for each one:
-- __Luigi's Mansion__: 60%.
+- __Luigi's Mansion__: 50%.
 Most songs sound close to in-game audio, but a few instruments are clearly wrong and some effects are missing.
 I think this makes the staff roll sequence sound cooler, but I still intend to fix it.
-- __Mario Kart: Double Dash!!__: 80%.
+- __Mario Kart: Double Dash!!__: 60%.
 All songs work; some volume effects appear to be missing so they sound a little different.
 - __Pikmin__: 70%.
 The game uses track volume effects to change how songs sound based on what's happening in-game; smssynth doesn't do this, so the songs sound a little different from how they sound in-game but are easily recognizable.
-- __Super Mario Sunshine__: 95%.
+- __Super Mario Sunshine__: 90%.
 Most songs sound perfect (exactly as they sound in-game); only a few are broken.
 Note that the game uses track 15 for Yoshi's drums; use `--disable-track=15` to silence them.
 - __The Legend of Zelda: Twilight Princess__: <20%.
 Most songs don't play or sound terrible.
 Some are recognizable but don't sound like the in-game music.
 - __Super Mario Galaxy__: <20%.
 Same as above.